Ken Lew

 5. A detailed list of all evidence seized should be made and the independent supervising solicitor should provide this list to the defendant.

-6. Be aware that some devices may be encrypted (eg. Bitlocker) and will probably require experts to seize properly.
+6. Be aware that some devices may be encrypted (eg. Bitlocker) and will probably require advisors to seize properly.

 7. Consider smaller devices or media, eg. voice recorders, microSD cards, smart watches.